How to create and configure an additional disk on an instance

 create disk

-The new disk will now be displayed in the Control Panel.
+The disk now appears in the Control Panel.

 configure disk

-To the right of the volume, click on the ... button, then select Attach to instance.
+Click the ... button next to the volume, then select Attach to instance.

 attach disk 01